Tangoe/Mobile-Procurement-API-Documentation/tutorials/properties/index.md

 * **validation** -- Indicates whether or not the property is required by the vendor.

-* **type** -- Type indicates the type of data to which the value should be set:
+* **type** -- Indicates the type of data to which the value should be set:
   * *TEXT*: A string.
   * *DATE*: A date.
 (Note: the "pattern" element may be set to indicate the accepted format, e.g., ISO 8601, etc.)
   * *CHOICE*: An ID of a single option chosen from an array of choice options.

-They can also contain any of the following optional eleements:
+They can also contain any of the following optional elements:

-* **maxLength** -- The maximum number of charaacters to which this property can be set.
+* **maxLength** -- The maximum number of characters to which this property can be set.

-* **minLength** -- The minimum number of charaacters to which this property must be set.
+* **minLength** -- The minimum number of characters to which this property must be set.

 * **pattern** -- A description of the pattern to which the value should match (e.g, "mm/dd/yyyy").
-This can be dislayed to an end user as a hint for what the properties value should look like.
+This can be displayed to an end user as a hint for what the properties value should look like.

-* **regEx** -- A regular expression pattern that can be used to validate the value to which the proeprty is set.
+* **regEx** -- A regular expression pattern that can be used to validate the value to which the property is set.

 <a name="#choiceProperty"></a><br/>